 Bacterial infection in urinary tract.
 If untreated, it can spread to the kidneys, which can cause preterm labor. |

-If you have had complications from your pregnancy prior to purchasing your policy, you’ll need to complete a medical screening when you’re purchasing your travel insurance.
+If you have had complications from your pregnancy prior to purchasing your policy, you’ll need to complete a medical assessment when you’re purchasing your travel insurance.
 At this point, we’ll make an assessment of whether we can or can’t offer you cover, or whether you need to pay an additional premium.

 Please contact us if you need more information.